Gujarati people: East Africa

 Former British colonies in East Africa had many residents of South Asian descent.
 The primary immigration was mainly from Gujarat and to a lesser extent from Punjab.
 They were brought there by the British Empire from India to do clerical work in Imperial service, or unskilled and semi-skilled manual labour such as construction or farm work.
 In the 1890s, 32,000 labourers from British India were brought to the then British East African colonies under indentured labour contracts to work on the construction of the Uganda Railway that started in the Kenyan port city of Mombasa and ended in Kisumu on Kenyan side of Lake Victoria.
 Most of the surviving Indians returned home, but 6,724 individuals decided to remain in the African Great Lakes after the line's completion.

 Many Asians, particularly the Gujaratis, in these regions were in the trading businesses.
 They included Gujaratis of all religions as well many of the castes and Quoms.
 Since the representation of Indians in these occupations was high, stereotyping of Indians in Kenya, Uganda, and Tanganyika as shopkeepers was common.
 A number of people worked for the British run banks.
-They also worked in skilled labor occupations, as managers, teachers and administrators.
+They also worked in skilled labour occupations, as managers, teachers and administrators.
 Gujarati and other South Asians had significant influence on the economy, constituting 1% of the population while receiving a fifth of the national income.
 For example, in Uganda, the Mehta and Madhvani families controlled the bulk of the manufacturing businesses.
 Gated ethnic communities served elite healthcare and schooling services.
 Additionally, the tariff system in Uganda had historically been oriented toward the economic interests of South Asian traders.
 One of the oldest Jain overseas diaspora was of Gujarat.
 Their number was estimated at 45,000 at the independence of the East African countries in the early 1960s.
 Most members of this community belonged to Gujarati speaking Halari Visa Oshwal Jain community originally from the Jamnagar area of Saurashtra.